 I have been an Apple user for nearly 15 years.
 I remember years ago when my uncle would buy my brothers and I iTunes gift cards so we could buy music and games on our iPods.
 I know the music services side of Apple very well.

-When Spotify launched in 2011, I remember downloading the application and giving it a whirl.
+When Spotify launched in 2011, I remember downloading the application and testing it out.
 I didn’t quite understand its purpose, though, because I was so embedded into the iTunes ecosystem.
 Spotify didn’t give me any reasons to switch, but times have surely changed.
-They’ve since really upped their game in a number of areas and have really got me thinking.
+They’ve since revolutionized how users discover new and listen to old music, and I’ve been a Spotify premium subscriber since August 2022.

 With Apple being such a massive and profitable company, they sure do have a lot of kinks in their application.

 Yes, a lot.
 According to Business of Apps, Apple Music boasts more than 72 million users in 2020.
-They also have more than 75 million tracks available on the service (except for the ones I want to listen to).
+They also have more than 100 million tracks available on the service (except for the ones that I want to listen to).

 I listen to a lot of very niche eurodance music.
 Bootlegs are fruitful in this community.
 It’s oftentimes very difficult to find the original audio file (and ripping from YouTube is illegal and severely crushes the quality of the audio).
 The music is quite big in Europe in countries like Poland, Slovakia, Germany, Netherlands, and Sweden.
 There are a number of tunes that just don’t make it over to this side of the pond.